MSGFPlus/msgfplus/README.md

 Type `java -jar MSGFPlus.jar` for command line arguments

-To convert an mzid output file into a tsv file, run `java -cp MSGFPlus.jar edu.ucsd.msjava.ui.MzIDToTsv` For detailed documentation, see the "doc" subfolder, or visit:
+To convert an mzid output file into a tsv file, run `java -cp MSGFPlus.jar edu.ucsd.msjava.ui.MzIDToTsv`

+Alternatively, use the Mzid-To-Tsv-Converter, which is a faster converter that supports larger result files.
+It is a C# application that works on Windows or on Linux using mono.
+Download the Mzid-To-Tsv-Converter <a href="https://github.com/PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/releases">from GitHub</a>.

+For detailed documentation, see the "doc" subfolder, or visit:
 * [GitHub repo HTML help pages](http://htmlpreview.github.io/?https://github.com/sangtaekim/msgfplus/blob/master/doc/index.html)
 * https://omics.pnl.gov/software/ms-gf